By: Darryl Reilly

 The historic Off-Broadway Gene Frankel Theatre’s playing area has folding chair floor seating facing scenic designer Patrice Davidson’s laudably atmospheric miniature boxing ring with its requisite ropes, a weathered punching bag, a bucket, a wood stool and a nearby closet containing garments for a few costume changes.
 The theater’s standard rows of seats are available to sit in as well.

 For 80 minutes, Mr. Wilson commands the stage with his expressive voice and charismatic physical presence.
 Wilson portrays Robinson from robust youth to latter older-age beset by early Alzheimer’s with verve, recounting the fighter’s life from birth in Georgia, to a poverty-stricken Harlem childhood, to his rise and fall in the ring.
 Direct address is a conceit of the play, and so Wilson is in constant motion, periodically engaging with audience members and at times playfully throwing punches at some.
 In addition to fiercely channeling Robinson, Wilson offers marvelous mini portraits of Robinson’s resourceful divorced mother, Walter Winchell and Muhammad Ali.
-It’s a towering turn
+It is a towering turn

 Mr. Holder’s superior and informative work fuses factual details with smooth dramatic writing, resulting in an absorbing exploration.
 One can be ignorant of Robinson’s life and boxing in general and still be entertained by the play’s forceful narrative achievements.
 Director Luther D. Wells’ energetic staging fully realizes Holder’s vision while visually and thematically evoking a prize fighter’s inevitable downward trajectory.
 Anecdotally, we learn of the sorrowful fates of many figures such as Joe Louis and Jake LaMotta.
 Robinson and LaMotta’s six bouts were depicted in Martin Scorsese’s 1980 film, Raging Bull.